Who Are Tiny Homes For?

 Homeowner 2:

 You have done your time and work in a large home.
 You are on your own now and have grandchildren that you love.
 You don't want to live in your Children's basement and like the idea of ownership still, just a more affordable and manageable setup.
 Recent changes in Ontario's laws regarding secondary units, will now allow you to place a tiny home structure on a lot where a conventional home is already located.
-Hooking up to the existing septic and well, or city services is done with your tiny home and you have independent living, proximity to your family and social support system, and an affordable alternative to rent that will increase in value each year.
-When the time comes where you no longer need your tiny home, it can be sold, moved off the property and a profit realized
+Hooking up to the existing septic and well, or city services, subject to size requirements, is done with your tiny home and you have independent living, proximity to your family and social support system, and an affordable alternative to rent that will increase in equity each year.
+When the time comes where you no longer need your tiny home, it can be sold, moved off the property.

-An extra advantage of a tiny home compared to enlarging an existing home for an aging parent, is that when the living space is no longer needed, the tiny home can be sold and removed from their property without having a large addition on the home that now sits empty and cost money in taxes and upkeep with no further financial gain.
+An extra advantage of a tiny home compared to enlarging an existing home for an aging parent, is that when the living space is no longer needed, the tiny home can be sold and removed from their property without having a large addition on the home that now sits empty and cost money in taxes and upkeep.
+Alternatively, it could be turned into a rental property and begin earning you extra money.

 Homeowner 3: